luhe-li/temporalRecalibration/README.md

 # Audiovisual temporal recalibration

-This project develops models of audiovisual temporal recalibration.
-It contains scripts for experiments, model fitting, simulation, GUI of major models, and plotting related to all the recalibration models in the [paper](https://elifesciences.org/reviewed-preprints/97765).
+This project develops models of audiovisual temporal recalibration, containing scripts for experiments, model fitting, GUI simulation, and plotting related to all the recalibration models in the [paper](https://elifesciences.org/reviewed-preprints/97765).

 ## Folder Structure